Haddox/prot_stab_analysis_pipeline/README.md

 ## Installing external dependencies

 Carrying out the pipeline requires multiple external dependencies.
 I have created a [`Conda`](https://conda.io/docs/index.html) environment with nearly all required dependencies.
-This environment can be recreated using the [`environment.yml`](environment.yml) file, as described [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+This environment can be recreated using the [`environment.yml`](environment.yml) file, as described [here](https://conda.io/docs/user-guide/tasks/manage-environments.html) using the command:

+    conda env create -f environment.yml

+By default, the name of the environment will be `2018_prot_stab`.
 The pipeline must be run in an activated version of this environment.
 To activate the environment, use the command:

-    source activate myenv
+    source activate 2018_prot_stab

-where `myenv` should be replaced with the name of the `Conda` environment you created above.
+(or whatever environment name you chose instead of `2018_prot_stab`).

 This pipeline also requires a program called [`PEAR`](https://sco.h-its.org/exelixis/web/software/pear/) to assemble paired-end deep-sequencing reads.
 Instructions for installing `PEAR` are provided on its [website](https://sco.h-its.org/exelixis/web/software/pear/).